andrewramsay/cix2026/cfp/index.md

 Please send us a one page description to [cix2026+workshops@glasgow.ac.uk](mailto:cix2026+workshops@glasgow.ac.uk).
 1. Why this workshop?
 Explain the topic, what's important about it, and your goals.
 Workshops will be attended by all Computational Interaction Symposium regular attendees.
 Explain why this topic will be of broad relevance.
 1. Who’s organizing?
 List names, roles, and why you are the right team.
+(Don't add names of people who are not planning to be there in person!)
 1. Activities:
 What will you do in the workshop? (e.g., talks, hands-on demos)
 1. After the workshop: